-This menu provides support for selecting artifacts on the editing pane; cut, copy and paste functions; removal of artifacts from diagrams and the model; and control of user settings.
+This menu provides support for selecting artifacts on the editing pane; removal of artifacts from diagrams and the model; and control of user settings.

 9.4.1.
 Select

 This sub-menu provides for selection of items on the editing menu.
 It has the following entries.